Salient Object Detection: A Benchmark: Salient Object Detection Benchmark

 \section{Salient Object Detection Benchmark}

 In this benchmarking, we focus on evaluating models whose input is a single image.
-This is due to the fact that salient object detection on a single input image is the main research direction, while the comprehensive evaluation of models working on multiple input images (\eg, co-salient object detection) lacks public benchmark datasets.
+This is due to the fact that salient object detection on a single input image is the main research direction, while the comprehensive evaluation of models working on multiple input images (\eg, co-salient object detection and spatio-temporal saliency) lacks public benchmarks.